ytian25/myEE551project/README.md

 6. Settings are mainly the interface parameters of the game.

-Enter: Game Start
+Enter: Game Start.
-Pause: space pause
+Pause: space pause.
-Keyboard button up: rotation
+Keyboard button up: rotation.
-Keyboard button down left and right: position change (ATTENTION:Due to technical reasons, the drop function needs to be realized by pressing the down key constantly.
+Keyboard button down left and right: position change.
+(ATTENTION:Due to technical reasons, the drop function needs to be realized by pressing the down key constantly.
 It can't automatically drop.
 Sorry.)

 Interface: